nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 students who have graduated in the current year, as it can only detect the graduation year but not the month.
 We plan to add support for storing a more specific graduation date, such that we can accurately remove students who have graduated immediately after their graduation.

-1. **Add the support for setting EmergencyName, EmergencyPhone and GraduationYear using the `add` command.**
+1. **Add support for setting EmergencyName, EmergencyPhone and GraduationYear using the `add` command.**
 The `add` command currently does not allow setting emergency contact details and graduation year of students.
 The only way to set these fields is through the `edit` command, which can be inconvenient for users.
 We plan to add support for setting EmergencyName, EmergencyPhone and GraduationYear to the `add` command.